 Users on the floor find the LongRange developed apps intuitive, reliable and stable

-Paul Kramer, Assistant Manager Information Systems, explains "We used the LANSA version of the LongRange server, rather than the LongRange RPG version.
+Paul Kramer, Manager, Information Systems at KMM, explains "We used the LANSA version of the LongRange server, rather than the LongRange RPG version.
 Our developers come from all walks of life.
 Some have an RPG background, some are COBOL trained and others have Microsoft.NET skills.
 Using in-house skills, we initially thought our only choice was going to be mobile browser based apps, but that would have made it more difficult to use an external scanner and would also be less user friendly.
 Mobile access is only part of the eKanban puzzle, but it is a very visible and essential part.
 With LongRange we were able to handle the entire project ourselves, including mobile access."

 “Our developers found LongRange easy to learn and development was fast.
 We got our first series of apps out in just 2 months, including installing, going through the tutorials, development, testing and implementation," continues Kamradt.

 "As far as the users on the floor, their experience is that the LongRange developed apps are intuitive, reliable and stable.
 We haven't had any issues or a need to revisit code.
 We developed the apps, they are in production and they have been running fine.
 The apps are now a crucial part of our new procedures and we cannot run the assembly plant without them."